Fewer and fewer remain....

 |

-Originally Fullerton Permanent Building and Loan Association, this 1952 neon display was crafted by Belsinger Signs.
-The stainless steel letters contain script neon, which was later concealed in added acrylic.
-Downlighting was achieved through eggcrate along the bottom.
+Originally Fullerton Permanent Building and Loan Association, this 1952 neon display was crafted by Belsinger Signworks.
+The stainless steel letters contain double-stroke script neon, which was in later years concealed in an yellow acrylic face.
+Downlighting was achieved through eggcrate diffussers along the bottom.
+We removed the 30' long display as the bank was preparing to renovate the exterior.
+Located at 7501 Belair Rd. in Baltimore County, the new facade is quite different from the former neon-adorned froNT.
+Fullerton was acquired by local Fairmont Federal in late 2011.
+By 2018, the building had been converted to other retail uses.

 |